uccross/skyhookdm-pythonclient/README.md

 cd myproject/

 docker run --rm -ti \
-  -v $PWD:/workspace \
+  -v $PWD:/ws \
   -v $PWD/ceph:/etc/ceph \
-  -w /workspace \
+  -w /ws \
-  ivotron/skyhookdm-py \
+  uccross/skyhookdm-py \
-    /workspace/scripts/example.py
+    /ws/scripts/myapp.py
 ```

-The above mounts the `myproject/` folder in a `/workspace` folder
+The above mounts the `myproject/` folder in a `/ws` folder inside the
-inside the container.
-It also mounts the `myproject/ceph` folder to
+container.
+It also mounts the `myproject/ceph` folder to `/etc/ceph`
-`/etc/ceph` which is where the skyhookdm-py library expects it.
-It
+which is where the skyhookdm-py library expects it.
+It then invokes
-then invokes the `scripts/example.py` file.
+the `scripts/myapp.py` file that we need to write ourselves.
+Take a
+look at the [`examples/`](./skyhookdmpy/examples) folder for examples
+of how to write applications that use the Skyhook python client
+library.

 ## Run in Kubernetes